-Panchachuli, literally means the ‘five-pointed oven’.
-According to the locals, it was Panchachuli peaks where the Pandavas (one of the two major Sanskrit epics of ancient India) cooked their last meal on the five peaks of Panch Chuli (five peaks) before leaving for heaven.
+Panchachuli literally means the ‘five-pointed oven’.
+According to the locals, it was the Panchachuli peaks where the Pandavas (one of the two major Sanskrit epics of ancient India) cooked their last meal on the five peaks of Panch Chuli (five peaks) before leaving for heaven.
 And that’s its religious significance.

 The trek to Panchachuli Base Camp turned out to be a pretty easy deal for me.
-Where most of the blogs, on the internet, suggested that it takes a good 4-5 days of strenuous walk to complete the trek, I found that 2 days might just be enough.
+Where most of the blogs, on the internet, suggested that it takes a good 4-5 days for a strenuous walk to complete the trek, I found that 2 days were just enough.
 Darma Valley is being connected with a fine (as per the Himalayan standard) motorable road.
 Starting from Sobla, the road has already connected the town of Nangling.
 Next is Baling and then Dhuktu.
 From Dhuktu Panchachuli Base Camp is an easy 1-hour walk.
-So it’s very likely that if you will do this trek, a few months after this article was written originally (In October 2016) the road might have already reached Dhuktu, and you no longer need even 2 days to see Panchachuli Peaks.
+So it’s very likely that if you will do this trek, a few months after this article was written originally (in October 2016) the road might have already reached Dhuktu, and you no longer need even 2 days to see Panchachuli Peaks.

 This was the status of the road when I did the trek in October 2016.
 It is possible now that the road might have reached further, making the trek even shorter and easier.

-How Long Does It Take For Panchachuli Base Camp
+How Long Does It Take To Complete Panchachuli Base Camp Trek

 As of October 2016, you can complete the Panchahuli Base Camp trek in two days.
 You start from Dharchula – the town where you obtain the permit from the local SGM-in-charge to access the route.
 If you take an early morning taxi, you can reach the town of Nangling before lunch you’re doing great.
 Nangling to Dhuktu takes 3-4 hours, depending on how fast you walk.
 So even if you start your walk at 2 in the afternoon, from Nangling, you can hit Dhuktu before sunset.
 You stay in Dhuktu for the night.